Lattice-Protocol/.github/profile/README.md

 ## About Us 🎀

-We are a group of indie devs turned pseudo founders, driven by a passion for privacy, security, and decentralized technologies.
+We are a group of indie devs turned pseudo founders, driven by a passion for AI, privacy, and decentralized technologies.
 Our mission is to create innovative solutions that empower users with secure and private digital tools.

 ## Join Our Community 🍄